-The perfect Session: Get the most out of your training
+The perfect trainings session: Get the most out of it

 Maximum training success!
 If you really want to improve and get the most out of a session, you’ll need to plan it, prepare for it and follow it through with discipline.
 After all, when you go cycling this does not necessarily mean that you are training.
 Investing in high quality sessions is worth the effort.

 Choose the ideal route: The contents of the training plan determine the route choice, e.g., if you need to ride intervals, you’ll best choose a route that can be ridden without interruptions such as traffic lights and junctions, as well as one without constantly changing winds.

 If, on the other hand, a long tour is on the agenda, it is worth looking for unknown routes or destinations.
 The new environment will make time on the saddle fly by much faster and you will experience something different for a change.
 Komoot, Strava and the like enable you to quickly find what you are looking for.

 Check your equipment: Rider and bike must be equally ride ready.
 The bike itself as well as the technical accessories such as head unit, bike computer and maybe power meter need to be programmed and fully charged.